California Fatal Bicycle Accident & Wrongful Death Guide

 Cyclists racing through the street

-Losing a loved one in a bicycle accident is a tragedy no family should have to endure.
-When that loss is caused by a negligent driver, unsafe roadway, or other preventable hazard, the grief is often accompanied by a deep need for accountability.
+Losing a loved one in a bicycle accident is devastating.
+When that tragedy is caused by a negligent driver, unsafe roadway, or defective equipment, the pain is often mixed with anger and unanswered questions..

-At Hulburt Law Firm, we help grieving families in San Diego pursue justice through wrongful death claims after fatal bicycle accidents.
+In California, surviving family members have the right to pursue a wrongful death claim to hold those responsible accountable.
+At Hulburt Law Firm in San Diego, we guide grieving families through every step of the legal process.
 This guide explains how these claims work, who can file, and why taking legal action can help bring both answers and a sense of closure.

 • A distracted or impaired driver